-Debt Issuance Costs and Discount
+Debt Issuance Costs, Discounts and Premiums

 Debt issuance costs related to the Company's revolving credit facility are included in the line item Other Noncurrent Assets in the consolidated balance sheets.
 These costs are amortized to interest expense on a straight-line basis over the borrowing term.
-Issuance costs incurred in connection with the Company's senior notes offerings and any related issuance discount are deferred and charged to interest expense over the term of the agreement; however, these amounts are reflected as a reduction of the related obligation in the line item Long-term debt on the consolidated balance sheets.
+Issuance costs incurred in connection with the Company's senior notes offerings and any related issuance discount or premium are deferred and charged to interest expense over the term of the agreement; however, these amounts are reflected as a reduction of or addition to the related obligation in the line item Long-term debt on the consolidated balance sheets.